MarlBurroW/cloudflare-dns-swarm/README.md

 - 📦 Node.js 20 or higher
 - 🐳 Docker (works in both Swarm and standalone mode)
-- ☁️ Cloudflare account and API token
+- ☁️ Cloudflare account and API token with DNS edit permissions
-- 🔌 Access to Docker socket
+- 🔌 Access to Docker socket (read-only is sufficient)

 ## 🚀 Installation